kevburnsjr/batchy/_examples/interfaces/README.md

 This package makes use of Go's empty interface `interface{}`.
 For this reason, it is best not to export any `Batcher` directly from your package.
-Instead it should be hidden behind exising interfaces.
+Instead the batcher should be hidden behind an existing synchronous interface.

 Suppose you have the following code that writes bytes to a file: